mathewmorris/dotfiles/README.md

 All configuration I'm used to, stored in one place.

 ## zsh
+// TODO: write a script that will do all this for me

 - install [zsh](https://www.zsh.org/)
     ```bash
         sudo apt-get update && sudo apt-get install zsh